zabop/mapboxDebug/topics/readme.md

 5. Now look at `raster-color-range` ([docs](https://docs.mapbox.com/style-spec/reference/layers/#paint-raster-raster-color-range)) section.
 Change it to: `"raster-color-range": [0 / normalizer, 258 / normalizer]`.
 Why does the square have the colour it has?

-6. In addition to the `raster-color-range` change in step 4, load `R155.webp` instead of `R156.webp` (this is a webp with all RGB values set to 155,0,0).
+6. In addition to the `raster-color-range` change in step 4, load `R155.webp` (a webp with all RGB values set to 155,0,0) instead of `R156.webp`.
 Why do we still have a squre shown?

 I tried to have a satisfactory answer to 4. and 5. via a drawing, I didn't get there.
 Here is the drawing nevertheless: